What do you like to eat with scones? How about homemade Lemon Curd? It’s super easy to make and so much better than store bought!

 - 3 lemons, zested and juiced (you should have about 1 cup of juice)

 - Whisk the egg yolks and sugar in a heavy bottomed saucepan.
 Set on low to medium heat (I set it on 4 out of 10 where 10 is the hottest temperature).
 Add the butter and heat slowly until the butter melts.

 - Add the lemon zest to the egg yolk mixture.
 Once the butter has melted, add the lemon juice.
-Stir using the whisk or a spoon (egg yolks are more forgiving than if you use whole eggs).
-Stir the mixture as it thickens (about 15 minutes).
+Stir (using a whisk or a spoon) as it thickens, about 15 minutes.

-- Remove pan from the heat, put the lid on it and let it thicken from there.
-When cool, placed in sterilized jars.
-Keep in refrigerator.
+- Remove pan from the heat, put the lid on it and let it thicken further from there.
+When cool, placed in a clean, sterilized jars.